Non-equilibrium Renormalization Group Fixed-Points of the Quantum Clock Chain and the Quantum Potts chain: Conclusion

 \section{Conclusion}

-In this paper, we studied the renormalization of the transfer matrices of the Loschmidt amplitude of a ferromagnetic Potts Hamiltonian.
+In this paper, we studied the renormalization of the transfer matrices of the Loschmidt amplitude of the clock model and the Potts model.
 The fixed-points of this RG procedure are found to determine the DQPT of both the pure and the disordered system.
 Many problems can be investigated in the future under the RG framework established.
 For example, a universality class of DQPT with critical exponent $\frac{1}{2}$ is identified using the current RG procedure \cite{DQPT_Critical}.
 Another question that is most interesting concerns with the dynamical quantum critical region described in \cite{Heyl_2019, DQPT_symmetry_breaking, experiment1}, for which the RG procedure seems a particularly useful tool.